People have daily or near daily headaches, sometimes with nausea, blurred or double vision, and noises within the head (tinnitus).

 Idiopathic intracranial hypertension occurs in only about 1 of 100,000 people, usually in women during their reproductive years.
 However, among young overweight women, it is 20 times more common.
 As more and more people are becoming overweight, the disorder is becoming more common.

 What causes pressure within the skull to increase is unknown.
-However, certain people are more susceptible to it because the large veins (venous sinuses) that help drain blood from their brain are smaller than in most people.
-In these people, blood drains from the brain more slowly, causing a back-up of blood in the brain and/or within the skull.
+However, certain people are more susceptible to idiopathic intracranial hypertension because the large veins (venous sinuses) that help drain blood from their brain are smaller than in most people.
+In these people, blood drains from the brain more slowly, causing a back-up of blood, which increases pressure in the brain and/or within the skull.

 Exactly how being overweight contributes to increased pressure within the skull is unknown.
 But excess fat in the abdomen may increase pressure in the chest, and blood may not flow from the head to the chest as it normally does.
 Thus, pressure within the skull may increase.

-The increased pressure does not result from other identifiable disorders, such as tumors, infections, blood clots, or blockages that prevent the fluid that surrounds the brain (cerebrospinal fluid) from draining as it normally does.
+In idiopathic intracranial hypertension, the increased pressure does not result from other identifiable disorders, such as tumors, infections, blood clots, or blockages that prevent the fluid that surrounds the brain (cerebrospinal fluid) from draining as it normally does.

 In most people, the development of idiopathic intracranial hypertension cannot be traced to any particular event.
-In children, this disorder sometimes develops after corticosteroids are stopped or after children have taken large amounts of vitamin A or the antibiotic tetracycline.
+In children, this disorder sometimes develops after corticosteroids are stopped or after growth hormone is used.
+Sometimes the disorder develops after people take tetracycline antibiotics Tetracyclines Tetracyclines are a group of antibiotics used to treat many different bacterial infections.
+Tetracyclines include the following: Doxycycline Eravacycline Minocycline read more or large amounts of vitamin A.

 Idiopathic intracranial hypertension usually begins with a daily or almost daily headache, which affects both sides of the head.
 At first, the headache may be mild, but it varies in intensity and may become severe.
-The headache may be accompanied by nausea, double or blurred vision, and noises within the head that occur with each beat of the pulse (called pulsatile tinnitus).
+The headache may be accompanied by nausea, double or blurred vision, and noises within the head that occur with each beat of the pulse (called pulsatile tinnitus Ear Ringing or Buzzing Ringing in the ears (tinnitus) is noise originating in the ear rather than in the environment.
+It is a symptom and not a specific disease.
+Tinnitus is very common—10 to 15% of people experience... read more ).
 A few people do not have any symptoms.

 The first sign of vision problems is loss of peripheral (side) vision.
 People may not notice this loss at first.
 As a result, people may bump into objects for no apparent reason.
-Late in the disorder, vision becomes blurred, and people may quickly become blind.
+Vision may be blurred briefly, sometimes triggered by changing position, and blurring may come and go.
+Late in the disorder, vision is blurred, and people may quickly become blind.
 As many as one third of people lose their vision, partially or completely, in one or both eyes.
 Once vision is lost, it usually does not return, even if the pressure around the brain is relieved.

-The disorder recurs in about 10 to 20% of people.
+Idiopathic intracranial hypertension recurs in about 10 to 20% of people.

 Doctors suspect idiopathic intracranial hypertension based on symptoms and results of a physical examination.
 Sometimes doctors suspect it when they detect papilledema during a routine examination with an ophthalmoscope.

-If doctors suspect idiopathic intracranial hypertension, they check the field of vision (the entire area of vision that is seen out of each eye), including peripheral vision.
+If doctors suspect idiopathic intracranial hypertension, they check the field of vision Visual Field Testing A person who has eye symptoms should be checked by a doctor.
+However, some eye disorders cause few or no symptoms in their early stages, so the eyes should be checked regularly (every 1 to 2... read more (the entire area of vision that is seen out of each eye), including peripheral vision.
 They also examine the interior of the eye with an ophthalmoscope if they have not already done so.

-A spinal tap (lumbar puncture) is done to measure the pressure of cerebrospinal fluid and to analyze the fluid.
+A spinal tap Spinal Tap Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more (lumbar puncture) is done to measure the pressure of cerebrospinal fluid and to analyze the fluid.
 In idiopathic intracranial hypertension, the pressure of the fluid is increased, often to very high levels.
 The content of the fluid is usually normal.
 As soon as spinal fluid is removed during the spinal tap, the pressure inside the head decreases, the venous sinuses may widen, and more blood may flow from the brain.
 As a result, the headache lessens.

 Idiopathic intracranial hypertension occasionally resolves without treatment.

-Because peripheral vision is lost before people notice it, an ophthalmologist periodically checks vision, including peripheral vision, using an automated device (called perimetry).
+Permanent loss of vision is the main concern in people with idiopathic intracranial hypertension.
+Because peripheral vision is lost early, before people notice it, an ophthalmologist periodically checks vision, including peripheral vision, using an automated device (a test called perimetry Visual Field Testing A person who has eye symptoms should be checked by a doctor.
+However, some eye disorders cause few or no symptoms in their early stages, so the eyes should be checked regularly (every 1 to 2... read more ).
 The device produces a visual stimulus (such as a flash of light) and records the person's responses.
 Results are very accurate.
 This periodic testing enables doctors to identify problems with vision as soon as possible.